 Balloon Dog has the profoundness of an archaic sculpture.
 The monumental Balloon Dog sculptures were made from precision engineered mirror polished stainless steel and finished with a transparent coating of either blue, magenta, orange, red, and yellow.
 Despite its ten-foot and one ton metal, no detail was spared in the rendering of the Balloon Dog’s form.
 The artist’s exacting standards are one of the most captivating aspects of Koons’s art as captured in the porcelain Balloon Dog, which simulates the mirror-polished stainless steel of the monumental sculpture with its metallic finish and then attached to a reflective porcelain plate.

-“Balloon Dog is a very optimistic piece, it is a balloon that a clown would have maybe twist for you at a birthday party.
-But at the same time, there's the profoundness of an archaic sculpture.
-The piece has an interior life while the reflective exterior surface affirms the viewer through their reflection.” —Jeff Koons
+“Balloon Dog is a very optimistic piece, it is a balloon that a clown would have maybe twist for you at a birthday party.” —Jeff Koons